flowplayer/api-docs/source/includes/_user.md

 ## Get User

-Endpoint for fetching infomation about one single User
+Endpoint for fetching infomation about one single User.
+More information about user access roles can be found in our [help-section](https://flowplayer.com/help/users/account/managing-users#user-roles-funcationlity-and...).

 > Endpoint for fetch one User with id `<user_id>`